Searched for "sociopath"

 Altemeyer Continued: Global Significance

 - Altemeyer also proved North American, European, and Russian Polities are permeated by Authoritarians.
-The same is true of all cultures.
+Given our common genome, the same is true of all cultures.

 - North-American electorates of today mirror the Europeans.